plamber/plamber.github.io/_posts/2019-10-25-Describe-Your-Custom-Connector-With-An-Swagger.md

 ## Let's create the custom connector using the OpenAPI definition
 You can download the Swagger file from *[YourAzureHostAddress]/swagger/v1/swagger.json*.
 This file is required during the custom connector creation.

-Login to your Microsoft Flow interface and choose the *Custom Connectors* option in the menu.
+Login to your Power Automation interface and choose the *Custom Connectors* option in the menu.

 ![](../../assets/images/2019-10-24-06-33-45.png)